ryananglem/word-count/README.md

 etc

 The text file included probably needs to be stripped of special characters etc, but I think this demonstrates the general idea of the steps involved

+To run, clone the repo in Visual Studio and run.
+After the list of words appears, press any key to close.